 In order to use public funding to support an integrated approach and to account for the different needs and demographic characteristics of participants, organizations must braid sources together.
 CLASP has recently produced Federal Funding for Integrated Service Delivery, a Toolkit.

-This audio conference oriented listeners to the resource, and highlighted two organizations that braid public and private funding sources to support integrated service delivery approaches.
+This audio conference will orient listeners to the resource, and highlight two organizations that braid public and private funding sources to support integrated service delivery approaches.

-- Donna Taglianetti, Executive Director, Co-Opportunity in Hartford, Connecticut
+- Donna Taglianetti, executive director of Co-Opportunity in Hartford, Connecticut and

-Yesenia Cervantes, Director, Center for Working Families, Instituto del Progreso Latino in Chicago, Illinois
+- Yesenia Cervantes, Center for Working Families director at Instituto del Progreso Latino in Chicago, Illinois